Ai Accountant

 Essential Modules of an Expense Analytics Dashboard

-Cost Centre Trend Charts, Spotting Patterns and Spikes
+Cost Centre Trend Charts: Spotting Patterns and Spikes

 Trend charts show how spending evolves across units, projects, or locations.
 Line charts for monthly trends and stacked bars for category breakdowns reveal seasonality and outliers at a glance.
-Smart filters by time, category, and entity make findings actionable.
-Watch for steady increases that signal rate creep or headcount growth, sudden spikes that warrant investigation, and seasonal cycles that inform cash planning.
-For complementary perspective, review personal expense dashboard patterns and financial dashboard visual storytelling.

-Department Budget versus Actual, Managing Variances Proactively
+Department Budget versus Actual: Managing Variances Proactively

 Budget versus actual analysis at the department level keeps you ahead of overruns.
-Variance waterfalls pinpoint where gaps originate, heatmaps highlight at risk areas, and rolling forecasts project quarter end outcomes so you can reallocate or freeze spend early.
-Drill downs from any variance to transaction level make reviews concrete and collaborative.
+Variance waterfalls pinpoint where gaps originate.
+Heatmaps highlight at risk areas.
+Rolling forecasts project quarter end outcomes so you can reallocate or freeze spend early.

-Vendor Spend Analysis, Finding Negotiation Opportunities
+Vendor Spend Analysis: Finding Negotiation Opportunities

-Anomaly Flags, Catching Errors and Fraud Early
+Anomaly Flags: Catching Errors and Fraud Early

-Automated anomaly detection flags statistical outliers, duplicate payments, off hour postings, and category mismatches that could affect GST claims.
-Severity tiers, critical, medium, low, help teams triage effectively.
+Severity tiers (critical, medium, low) help teams triage effectively.
 Start with conservative thresholds and tune quarterly to reduce false positives while protecting against leakage.

 Key Metrics and KPIs to Track